llwor94/eastside-swim-school/pages/faq.md

 We cannot provide credit for missed classes.

+## Cancellation Policy

+We require AT LEAST 24 hours notice of cancellation which allows us time to try to fill the spot.
+If a lesson is cancelled within the 24 hours, we will try to fill the spot but if we can't your account will be charged for the lesson.

 ## Assigned Instructors

 We do our best to keep your child with the instructor they’ve become comfortable with but we must reserve the prerogative to use a substitute teacher on an occasional basis.